nio-ono/zin/README.md

 ## Installation

-To install Zin globally, run:
+To install Satsuma globally, run:

-npm install -g zin
+npm install -g satsuma

 ## Usage

 ### Initialize a new project
-`zin init`
+`satsuma init`

 Flags:
 - `--yes` / `-y`: create starter files without prompting
 - `--force` / `-f`: overwrite existing `source`, `config.js`, or `globals.js`

 ### Build the site
-`zin build`
+`satsuma build`

 ### Start development server
-`zin serve`
+`satsuma serve`

-Optional: `zin serve --port 4000`
+Optional: `satsuma serve --port 4000`

 ### Clean the publish directory
-`zin clean`
+`satsuma clean`

 ## Compiler Mechanics

-Zin's compiler is crafted to take the rich content and configurations from the `source` directory and mold it into a deploy-ready structure within the `public` directory.
+Satsuma's compiler is crafted to take the rich content and configurations from the `source` directory and mold it into a deploy-ready structure within the `public` directory.

 #### Compilation Flow: